JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 1. Fetch Type – to follow best practices and avoid potential performance issues, JPA Buddy sets `FetchType.LAZY` for  `@OneToOne` and `@ManyToOne` associations by default.
 2. Validation Annotations – validation annotations give you another layer of protection in addition to the DB constraints.
 By default, JPA Buddy will apply such annotations over entity attributes while reverse engineering.
 3. Pluralization - by default, JPA Buddy uses the singular form for entity names.
 For example, if you have a table called `users`, JPA Buddy will generate a `User` entity.
 If you disable this option, JPA Buddy will keep the original name of the table and only capitalize the first letter – `Users`.
-4. Basic type attribute -
+4. Basic type attribute - when this option is enabled, JPA Buddy will analyze the ORM references in the database schema and generate basic type attributes instead of creating associations or relationships between entities.
+This can be useful in certain scenarios where you prefer to have simple attribute types instead of complex associations.
-5. IDEA Ultimate Integration -
+5. IDEA Ultimate integration - enable this option to use the database metamodel provided by IntelliJ IDEA Ultimate to generate data related objects instead of using a JDBC driver to obtain meta information.
+This ensures that the generated objects align perfectly with the database structure.

 ![preferences-general](img/preferences-general.png)